6 Stages Of A Rebound Relationship For The Dumper

 1)Infatuation

-At the end of a long-term relationship, dumpers feel and appear extremely empowered.
+At the end of a long-term relationship, dumpers often feel and appear extremely empowered.

 They feel as if they’ve just gotten out of the worst prison on Earth and must now make use of their time and excitement.
-One way for them to do that is to look for new activities and people to share their energy and relief with.
+The best way for them to do that is to look for new activities and people to share their energy and happiness with.

-After some searching and digging, they eventually find someone who either resembles their dumpee or actually has nothing in common with him or her.
-In their minds, they don’t care who the next person is.
+After some searching, they eventually find someone who either resembles the dumpee or has absolutely nothing in common with him or her.
+In their minds, they don’t care whether the new person has anything in common with the dumpee.
 They just want to move on from their previous relationship as quickly as they possibly can.

-They don’t wish to be reminded of their ex and think about their ex when they’re finally free of their ex.
+They don’t wish to be reminded of their ex and think about their ex after finally getting rid of him or her and becoming free.
 That’s why they often get romantically and/or sexually involved with the first person who shows interest in them.

-By doing so, they distract themselves from the end of their long-term relationship and once again experience the limerence phase of a new relationship.
+By doing so, they distract themselves from the guilt of ending their long-term relationship and once again experience the limerence phase of a new relationship.

-In this phase, dumpers feel alive again and project their elation onto their new dating candidate.
-They want to show the new person they’re fun and easy to connect with.
-So they do just that.
-They focus on things that portray them in good light and don’t worry too much about the future.
+In this phase, dumpers feel alive again and project their renewed sense of happiness onto their new dating partner.
+They focus on things that make them feel good and avoid thinking too much about the future.

-One of the most important things dumpers initially don’t understand though is that their infatuation is just infatuation.
-It’s not love because their feelings are increased from the end of their previous relationship and the excitement created by mutual attraction.
+One of the most important things dumpers often fail to recognize early on is that their feelings are just infatuation—not love.
+The intensity they feel is amplified by the emotional fallout from their previous relationship and the excitement of new mutual attraction.

-Little do they know that their partner will be flawless only for as long as they’re in the early stages of a rebound relationship and too emotional to care about their partner’s shortcomings.
+Little do they realize that their partner will seem flawless only for as long as they’re in the early stages of a rebound relationship and too emotionally distracted to notice their partner’s shortcomings.

-When they get used to their partner and stop feeling elated, they and their partner will show their true colors and appear much different.
-They’ll reveal what they’re like as people and how ready they are to maintain a serious romantic relationship.
+When they get used to their partner and stop feeling empowered by him or her, they and their partner will show their true colors.
+This means they’ll stop holding back and reveal their character flaw and imperfections.
+They’ll reveal what they’re like as people and how emotionally ready and developed they are to maintain a serious romantic relationship.
+If they’re immature, emotionally unavailable, or in it for the wrong reasons, they’ll break up once the relationship puts them in challenging situations and brings out the worst in them.

 2)Honeymoon

-They just focus on enjoying each other’s company and on getting closer to each other.
-An emotional bond, physical attraction, and sex compel them to keep seeing each other and getting the most out of the relationship.
+They focus purely on enjoying each other’s company and getting closer to each other.
+A tight emotional bond, physical attraction, and sex compel them to keep seeing each other and getting the most out of their new relationship.

-The easiest way to notice that a person is in the honeymoon stage of a rebound relationship for the dumper is to look at the dumper’s body language and demeanor.
-If the dumper posts a lot of in-love pictures on social media, professes love often, and spends a lot of time with the new person, the dumper feels excited to be in love and wants to continue experiencing love.
+The easiest way to tell that a dumper is in the honeymoon stage of a rebound relationship for the dumper is by observing the dumper’s overall behavior.
+If the dumper frequently posts affectionate photos on social media, openly professes his or her love, and spends a lot of time with his or her new favorite person, it’s a sign that the dumper is caught up in the honeymoon/excitement phase of a new relationship.

-The reason why the honeymoon stage of a rebound relationship is so easy to spot is that couples move through the relationship stages very quickly.
-They meet each other’s family, move in together, get engaged, and act as if they’ve known each other for years.
+The honeymoon stage of a rebound relationship is easy to spot because couples often rush through major milestones.
+They meet each other’s families, move in together, get engaged, and behave as if they’ve known each other for years.

 They make important decisions before they even get to know each other and see what their relationship is going to be like when things get serious and difficult.

-You need to understand that couples going through a rebound relationship don’t take the time to build trust, respect, love, acceptance, kindness, gratitude, and genuine care for each other.
-They leave these important things for later and by doing so, risk falling out of love when they get through the honeymoon stage and realize they have a lot of things to talk about and figure out.
+It’s important to understand that couples in a rebound relationship often don’t take the time to build trust, respect, love, acceptance, kindness, gratitude, and genuine care for one another.
+They put these essential relationship matters on hold, and as a result, risk falling out of love once the honeymoon phase ends.
+Once it ends, they’re faced with unresolved issues and deeper conversations they can no longer avoid.

 3)Reality and conflicts

-The relationship won’t be any different/better than the previous one because behavioral patterns take a lot of time to change.
-Not only do they take time, but they take immense willpower and commitment.
+The relationship won’t be any different/better than the previous one because behavioral patterns take time, willpower, and effort to change.
+They require dumpers to admit they were wrong and work on their thoughts, feelings, and behavior.

-So if the dumper is in the reality and conflict stage of a rebound relationship and he or she refused to grow within, know that the dumper will soon start encountering the same or similar problems as before.
+So if the dumper is in the reality and conflict stage of a rebound relationship, remember that he or she refused to grow within and will soon start encountering the same or similar problems.
 The dumper probably won’t even know that he or she has issues to work on because the dumper will still blame the dumpee for the end of the previous relationship.

-The dumper will remain ignorant until he or she sees that the new relationship has the same problems and that he or she may be responsible for them.
+The dumper will remain ignorant until he or she sees that the new relationship has the same problems and that he or she may lose the relationship due to inaction and lack of change.

 4)Nostalgia and comparisons

-When rebound relationships start experiencing difficulties, dumpers often think back and ponder on the relationship they had with their ex.
-They remember that they didn’t argue as much as they do now and that they may even have felt more understood and respected.
+When rebound relationships start facing difficulties, dumpers often get hurt and reflect on the relationship they had with their ex.
+They recall that there were fewer arguments, that arguments were resolved more efficiently, and they may even have felt more understood and respected.

 Generally speaking, the more issues dumpers face, the more strain they put on the relationship.
-If they don’t find ways to cope with issues and resolve them quickly, nostalgia can make them doubt their new relationship and destroy love in the relationship
+If they fail to address and resolve these problems effectively, nostalgia can creep in and cause them to question their new relationship.

-In the nostalgia stage of a rebound relationship, every time there’s a difficult argument, dumpers reminisce about the past and detach from the present a bit.
-They feel repelled by their new partner and feel pulled toward their ex.
-This is what causes them to reach out and see if their ex is still available.
+In the nostalgia stage of a rebound relationship, dumpers begin to dwell on the past and emotionally detach from the present.
+They feel dissatisfied with their new partner and increasingly drawn toward their ex.

-If their ex appears strong and independent, dumpees then feel even more attracted to the dumpee.
+If their ex appears strong and independent, dumpers feel even more attracted to the dumpee.
 That’s because they see that their ex respects himself or herself and that their ex can help them cope with the failure of their new relationship.

 5)Regret and disappointment

-The fifth stage of a rebound for the dumper is the regret and disappointment stage.
-This stage occurs when dumpers realize their new rebound relationship most likely isn’t going to work out.
-Dumpers basically see that the new relationship is unhealthy or imbalanced and that relationship dynamics likely won’t improve over time.
+The fifth rebound stage for the dumper is the regret and disappointment stage.
+This stage starts when dumpers realize their new rebound relationship most likely isn’t going to work.
+Dumpers basically see that the new relationship is unhealthy, unfulfilling, or imbalanced in terms of goals, power, or interest and that relationship dynamics likely won’t improve over time.

-Monkey-branching allows the dumper to once again chase external happiness and ignore the need to reflect and improve.
+In doing so, they try to create a backup option to branch to when/in case their current relationship ends.
+Monkey-branching to the next available person allows dumpers to once again chase external happiness and ignore the need to reflect and improve.

 6)Reconnection or abandonment

-The dumper gets to the last stage of a rebound relationship when he or she sees that the new relationship isn’t making him or her happy.
-That’s when the dumper finally has a choice to make.
+The dumper gets to the last stage of a rebound relationship when he or she realizes that the new relationship isn’t making him or her happy.
+At that point, the dumper is faced with a decision he or she can no longer avoid.

 The dumper can:

-1. Abandon the rebound relationship and take some time to himself or herself.
+1. Abandon the rebound relationship and take some time for himself or herself.

-2. Abandon the rebound relationship and (as before), pursue a relationship with someone else.
+2. Abandon the rebound relationship and, as before, pursue a new relationship with someone else.

-3. Or abandon the rebound relationship and try to get back with the ex-partner.
+3. Or abandon the rebound relationship and try to get back with his or her ex-partner.

-The more hurt the dumper is, the higher the chances that he or she will contact the person he or she recently left and give that relationship another chance.
+The more hurt the dumper is, the bigger the chance that he or she will contact the person he or she recently left and give the relationship another chance.

-Did you enjoy reading the article about the 6 stages of a rebound relationship for the dumper?
-Are you currently in a rebound relationship or do you know someone who is?
-Comment below the article.
+Did you enjoy reading about the 6 stages of a rebound relationship for the dumper?
+Are you currently in a rebound relationship, or do you know someone who is?
+Share your thoughts in the comments below.

-And if you want to talk about rebound relationship stages with us, sign up for coaching here.
+However, if you want to talk about rebound relationship stages with us, sign up for 1-on-1 coaching here.

 95 thoughts on “6 Stages Of A Rebound Relationship For The Dumper”